Edward Harris (Irish judge): Death and burial

 He died in County Cork in 1636 and was buried in Kilcredan cemetery, near Ladysbridge, County Cork.
-It seems probable, from the inscription which was later added to the impressive monument to his father which still survives in St Peters Church, Cornworthy, that he was re-interred at Cornworthy.
+It seems probable, from the inscription which was later added to the impressive monument to his father which still survives in St Peter's Church, Cornworthy, that he was re-interred at Cornworthy.
 The inscription is as follows:

 Here lieth the Right Worshipful Sr Thomas Harris Knight Sargat at Lawe And The Ladye Elizabeth His wife Wyth There Foure Children.
 There Eldest Sonne Edward Chief Justice of Munster in Irelande, There seconde Sonne Christopher Slayne in the Warres at Zealand in Flaunder and Their Eldest daughter Anne married to Sr Thomas Souphwell a Knight of Suffolk.
 And Their youngest Daughter Honer Married to Sr Hugh Harris a Knight of Scotland.

 A monument (now very badly damaged) to Edward Harris and his first wife Elizabeth Fowell still stands in the ruins of Kilcredan Church in Cork.

 His will, as was common in that era, was a source of great contention among his family, and led to decades of litigation between his heirs.
 Philippa, the widow of his son Arthur, filed a lawsuit against his surviving daughters, Mary Greatrakes and Philippa Tynte, and his grandson John Lancaster, son of Elizabeth Lancaster, claiming that she had been deprived of her rights under Sir Edward's will.